Generic Name and Formulations:

 Uncorrected adrenocortical insufficiency.
 Untreated thyrotoxicosis.
 Artificial rewarming.

-Not for treatment of obesity.
+Ineffective for weight reduction in euthyroid patients.
+Not for treatment of infertility.
 Cardiovascular disease, angina, elderly: initiate therapy at 10–20micrograms.
 Severe and prolonged hypothyroidism.
 Fluid therapy.
 Adrenocortical insufficiency.
 Pregnancy (Cat.A).
 Nursing mothers.

 Arrhythmia, tachycardia, cardiopulmonary arrest, hypotension, MI, angina, CHF, hypertension, twitching.

 - Acute Renal Failure in CKD Patients Less Likely With PCI